franciscop/drive-db/README.md

 | 2  | Merry     | Johnson  | 19  | Tokyo         |
 | 3  | Peter     | Williams | 45  | London        |

-> Heads up!
-Since 5.0.0, the API has been simplified quite a lot!
-Also you can now use it in the front-end! 🎉

 Becomes an array of objects with the corresponding keys:

 ```json